-MESA (Mathematics, Engineering, Science Achievement) California Community College Program (CCCP) is an academic preparation program that assists California community colleges’ educationally disadvantaged students to succeed in math, science, and engineering so they can transfer to four-year colleges or universities and attain four-year degrees in math, engineering, and science fields.
+MESA (Mathematics, Engineering, Science Achievement) California Community College Program (CCCP) is an academic preparation program that assists educationally disadvantaged community college studednts to succeed in math, science, and engineering so they can transfer to four-year institutions and attain four-year degrees in these fields.
 For other college contacts, go to the NVC Directory.

 The MESA model for success includes a variety of services that results in a high rate of academic achievement.
 Elements of the MESA model include:

 - Individual Academic Plans

 - Academic Excellence Workshops

 - Collaborative learning techniques and study skills

 - Clustering of students in classes to enhance collaborative study

 - Field trips to industry sites and university campuses